Asymptotics of uniformly random lozenge tilings of polygons. Gaussian free field

-Thus, we get a particle array $\X:=\{\x_{j}^{m}\colon m=1,\ldots,N;\ j=1,\ldots,m\}\in\Z^{N(N+1)/2}$ with precisely $m$ particles at each $m$th horizontal level, $m=0,1,\ldots,N$.
-Because we started from a tiling of $\Pc$, these particles must satisfy the \emph{interlacing constraints}:
+Thus, we get a particle array $\X:=\{\mathsf{x}_{j}^{m}\dvtx m=1,\ldots,N;j=1,\ldots,m\}\in\Z^{N(N+1)/2}$ with precisely $m$ particles at each $m$th horizontal level, $m=0,1,\ldots, N$.
+Because we started from a tiling of $\Pc$, these particles must satisfy the \emph{interlacing constraints}

 (for all $j$'s and $m$'s for which these inequalities can be written out).
-Moreover, the particles in the top row of the array are fixed:
+Moreover, the particles in the top row of the array are fixed,

-(here $\{A_i,B_i\}_{i=1}^{k}$ are the parameters of $\Pc$, see \S \ref{sub:affine_transform_and_the_class_of_polygons}).
-Clearly, lozenge tilings of $\Pc$ and such interlacing arrays $\X$ with fixed top row (\ref{fixed_top_row}) are in a bijective correspondence.
-For a connection of these arrays with Gelfand-Tsetlin schemes (an object related to branching of representations of unitary groups) see, e.g., \cite[\S3]{Petrov2012}.
+(here $\{A_i,B_i\}_{i=1}^{k}$ are the parameters of $\Pc$; see Section~\ref{subaffinetransformandtheclassofpolygons}).
+Clearly, lozenge tilings of $\Pc$ and such interlacing arrays $\X$ with fixed top row (\ref{fixedtoprow}) are in a bijective correspondence.
+For a connection of these arrays with Gelfand--Tsetlin schemes (an object related to branching of representations of unitary groups), see, for example, \citet{Petrov2012}, Section~3.